vue-leaflet/Vue2Leaflet/docs/components/LMap.md

 # LMap

-> Base component, contains and wrap all the other components.
+> Base component, contains and wraps all the other components.

 ---